falves-m/PassManager/README.md

 Just launch the script Build.sh and it should install it automatically.

-If you want to delete it, launch Clean.sh and then delete the folder
+If you want to delete it, launch Clean.sh and then delete the folder.

+All contributions and feedbacks are appreciated !